Synthetixio/SIPs/content/sccp/sccp-214.md

 ## Motivation

-The reason behind the fee increase is the inherent latency in commodity feeds, vis-a-vis their cryto market counterparts.
+The reason behind the fee increase is the inherent latency in commodity feeds, vis-a-vis their crypto market counterparts.
 Raising fees reduces the chance of latency arbitrages.

 ## Copyright